© Marko Förster, Nationalpark Sächsische Schweiz

 Short facts

-Part 1: Educational trail on the bark beetle and forest restructuring Part 2: Educational trail on forest development after the 2022 forest fire .
+Part 1: Nature trail on the bark beetle and forest conversion

-The first part of the nature trail "Weg zur Wildnis" (Path to Wilderness) is a 250-metre-long information path on the Reitsteig, directly at the junction to the Lehnsteig.
-There, a pure spruce forest has been dead since 2007 due to winter storm Kyrill and subsequently bark beetles.
+The first part of the "Weg zur Wildnis" nature trail is a 250-metre-long information trail on the Reitsteig, directly at the junction to the Lehnsteig.
+A pure spruce forest has been dead there since 2007 due to winter storm Kyrill and the subsequent bark beetle.
 Visitors can now experience how diverse and vital the forest has regenerated on its own in 15 years.

-The second part of the nature trail "Weg zur Wildnis" (Path to Wilderness) is a 100 m long information trail, which is also located at the Reitsteig, only a few metres away from the 1st part.
-The central concern is to photographically document the long-term forest development after the forest fire of 2022.
-Comparison pictures with the forest situation before and immediately after the fire are shown.
-In addition, the trail offers interesting facts about the situation and spread of the 2022 forest fire and informs about measures to help prevent future fires.
+The second part of the "Path to Wilderness" nature trail is a 100 m long information trail, which is also located on the Reitsteig, just a few meters away from the first part.
+The main aim is to photographically document the long-term development of the forest after the 2022 forest fire.
+Comparative images are shown with the forest situation before and immediately after the fire.
+The trail also offers interesting facts about the location and spread of the 2022 forest fire and provides information about measures to help prevent future fires.

 On the map